 One more thing, studio musician Hal Blaine died.

 He was the session drummer for Phil Spector and he can be heard on Beach Boys songs, songs by The Crystals, The Ronettes…in fact, he played on at least 40 number-1 hits!
 His signature moment is on the intro to “Be My Baby”, and, in fact, it’s hard to imagine how this song makes a hit without the drum track–which is amazing as you will hear, but especially since the drum intro was botched!
 Yes, it’s true!
-Hal’s stick got caught, and what you hear is his attempt to compensate using just one hand, and now it’s hard to imagine it any other way!
-Also, once making that mistake, he had to play the same riff over and over again to make it sound like it wasn’t a mistake; so, re-arranging as he went along…
+Hal’s stick got caught, and what you hear is his attempt to compensate using just one hand, and his foot on the bass pedal, and now it’s hard to imagine it any other way!
+Also, once making that mistake, he had to play the same riff over and over again to make it sound like it wasn’t a mistake in the beginning; so, re-arranging as he went along…

-This is the unforgettable “Be My Baby” by the Ronettes!
+This is it, the unforgettable “Be My Baby” by the Ronettes!

 Hal Blaine was 90 years old.
 RIP, Hal.

 So if you’ve already read this month’s “Tidbits” (Tidbits-61)

 (or will be reading it soon) you probably noticed it features a TV show called “Drake and Josh”.
 I recently read in PEOPLE that the stars of the show, Drake Bell and Josh Peck, apparently have something new in the works.
 I don’t know if it’s a new show about their fictional counterparts as adults, or a completely different show starring them.
 Honestly, I hope it’s the former.